Our Trustees

 Our board members are:

-Mary Mulvey-Oates is Early Years Project Manager at Contact, the charity for families with disabled children.
-Previous projects with Contact include developing Sensory Friendly Environments with Alder Hey Children’s Hospital, and evaluating the Autism in Schools Accelerator in the North East.
+Mary is an Early Years and Participatory Research Manager at Contact, the charity for families with disabled children.
+Previous projects with Contact include work with hospitals and educational settings to enable improved support for disabled and autistic children and their families.
 Mary holds an MSc in Charity Management and an MSc in Public Policy.
-Her previous roles have been in financial strategy at Tower Hamlets Clinical Commissioning Group and as a policy manager and strategy advisor for the Department of Health and Social Care.
+Her previous roles have been in health commissioning in East London and as a policy manager and strategy advisor for the Department of Health and Social Care.
+I particularly look forward to seeing trustees engage in Chance’s work, and to seeing a resilient, effective Board in full flow.
+And most of all I’m looking forward to hearing about Chance youth workers supporting more children to overcome tough times and get stuck into enjoying childhood again!

 Paul Sutcliffe is a partner with EY, and is part of its accounting advisory team, working with clients in a variety of industries on both complex accounting issues and finance process and controls, particularly related to large transactions.
 He has previously worked with a number of charities and other NGOs in the UK and abroad and is interested in bringing commercial experience to the voluntary sector.